Calculating and Displaying US Grade Scale Tickets

 Grain warehouses licensed under the U. S. Warehouse Act are required to display the U.S. Grade on every Scale Ticket.

-The following setup instructions set a Grade Factor that represents the U.S. Grade, a preference to specify which Grade Factor represents the U.S. Grade, and the criteria to determine the official Grade for each commodity.
+The following setup instructions set a Grade Factor that represents the U.S. Grade, a preference to specify which Grade Factor represents the U.S. Grade, and the criteria to determine the official Grade for each Commodity.

 Setup

-Go to Grain / Setup / Preferences / General tab / <”Grade”GF> preference and select the Grade Factor established as representing the U.S. Grade.
+2. On the General tab at Grain / Setup / Preferences, double-click in the <”Grade” GF> field and select the Grade Factor established as representing the U.S. Grade.

 Note: Test Weight has a Min Value equal to the Grade Standard for that Commodity.
 Max Value is the same for all Grade levels.
 In the example below, US Grade 1- 5 has a Max Value of 65.
-For all other Grade Factors, enter for a Min Value and the required Max Value for that Grade.
+For all other Grade Factors, enter 0 for a Min Value and the required Max Value for that Grade.

 In addition, enter the: